-The Human Research Protection Program has prepared a toolkit pertaining to in-person research activities aligned with institutional plans to resume previously halted research activities as soon as possible while maintaining adherence to public health guidance and maintaining appropriate hazard mitigation strategies.
+The Human Research Protection Program has prepared a toolkit pertaining to in-person research activities aligned with institutional plans to conduct in-person while maintaining adherence to public health guidance and maintaining appropriate hazard mitigation strategies.

 PIs of all human research projects must take some action in order to begin or resume in-person activities involving in-person contact with participants.
 For some projects, the PI may only need to complete a checklist and upload it to the IRB Portal.
 For other projects, the PI may need to submit a protocol modification, which the IRB must review and approve before in-person human research may begin or resume.

 The study PI must submit a plan to ensure that the research can be conducted safely.
 The plan should include:

 - A screening process and materials to determine COVID-19 risk for the in-person activity

 - A completed checklist corresponding to the risk Level for the project (see HRPP Toolkit Decision Tools) and, for Level 4, an SOP for: maintaining social distancing requirements, PPE, proper cleaning of materials, equipment, and commonly touched areas where the activities will take place.

 - Any activities that can be conducted remotely, even if there is in-person contact necessary for other activities, should be conducted remotely.
 For example, if a study visit includes completion of questionnaires and a treadmill protocol, consider moving the administration of questionnaires to an online mechanism and schedule the activity to be completed in the participant’s home before or after the treadmill protocol.